 When extending UML to develop a domain-specific Profile, Enterprise Architect allows you to specify constraints to restrict the connectors that can be drawn from a Stereotype, either using the Quick Linker or from the Toolbox.
 These constraints are defined using the relationships under the 'Metamodel' page of the 'Profile' toolbox.

 Access

-Ribbon Design > Diagram > Toolbox: ≡ > Profile Keyboard Shortcuts Ctrl+Shift+3 et a-R el ati on sh ip Stereotypes is used to specify a valid UML Connector between these two Stereotypes.
+Ribbon Design > Diagram > Toolbox: ■ > Profile Keyboard Shortcuts Ctrl+Shift+3 et a-R el ati on sh ip

 Add Metamodel Constraints to a Profile